Maniapoto

 Maniapoto was a Māori rangatira (chieftain) of Ngāti Raukawa in the Tainui tribal confederation from the Waikato region, New Zealand, and the founding ancestor of the Ngāti Maniapoto iwi.

 Initially, he based himself at Waiponga in the Mohoao-nui swamp, near modern Ōtorohanga.
 After the death of his father, Rereahu, he defeated his older half-brother, Te Ihinga-a-rangi, in a battle for pre-eminence.
-He based himself in the region of modern Te Kuiti for a time, repulsing attacks on this area by Hou-taketake and the Ngāti Taki hapu of Ngāti Tama.
+He based himself in the region of modern Te Kūiti for a time, repulsing attacks on this area by Hou-taketake and the Ngāti Taki hapū of Ngāti Tama.
 Then he returned to Mohoao-nui, settling at Hikurangi, from which he repulsed a large invasion by Wairangi of Ngāti Raukawa.
 In his old age, he lived in the Waitomo Caves and died peacefully at a meeting of the whole iwi at Pukeroa.
 He probably lived in the seventeenth century.

 Life

 Maniapoto was the second-born son of Rereahu, who was a direct descendant of Hoturoa (the commander of the Tainui canoe), and his first wife, Rangi-ānewa, daughter of Tamāio.
 His mother was Hine-au-pounamu, Rereahu’s second wife, whose parents were Tū-a-tangiroa of Tainui and a daughter of the Ngāti-Hā chief Hā-kūhā-nui.
-Maniapoto had an older half-brother, Te Ihinga-a-rangi, and five younger brothers (Matakore, Tū-whakahekeao, Tūrongo-tapu-ārau, Te Io-wānanga or Te Āio-wānanga, Kahu-ariari), and two sisters (Kinohaku and Te Rongorito), many of whom are the ancestors of hapu (sub-tribes) of Ngāti Maniapoto.
+Maniapoto had an older half-brother, Te Ihinga-a-rangi, and five younger brothers (Matakore, Tū-whakahekeao, Tūrongo-tapu-ārau, Te Io-wānanga or Te Āio-wānanga, Kahu-ariari), and two sisters (Kinohaku and Te Rongorito), many of whom are the ancestors of hapū (sub-tribes) of Ngāti Maniapoto.
 Maniapoto and his younger brothers grew up at Kāwhia.

 Maniapoto and Matakore both decided to settle at Waiponga on the north bank of the Waipā River a little to the east of Ōtorohanga, in the Mohoao-nui swamp.
 When Matakore went looking for a tree to use as the tāhuhu (ridge beam) of his house, he found a tall kahikatea at Mangawhero which he chopped down and brought to Waiponga, but Maniapoto advised him that its length meant that it was in danger of splitting and advised him to cut it shorter.
 Then Maniapoto went into the forest and chopped down a taller kahikatea for himself, so that he would have the larger house.
 Matakore's house was called Mata-keretū and Maniapoto's was called Mata-whaiora.
 As of 1898, the foundations of these houses were still visible.